007revad/Synology_HDD_db/README.md

                         recent model IronWolf and IronWolf Pro drives.
   -h, --help            Show this help message
   -v, --version         Show the script version

+  -s, --showedits       Show edits made to <model>_host db and db.new file(s) -n, --noupdate        Prevent DSM updating the compatible drive databases -r, --ram             Disable memory compatibility checking (DSM 7.x only)
+                        and sets max memory to the amount of installed memory -f, --force           Force DSM to not check drive compatibility Do not use this option unless absolutely needed -i, --incompatible    Change incompatible drives to supported Do not use this option unless absolutely needed -w, --wdda            Disable WD Device Analytics to prevent DSM showing a false warning for WD drives that are 3 years old DSM 7.2.1 and later already has WDDA disabled -p, --pcie            Enable creating volumes on M2 in unknown PCIe adaptor -e, --email           Disable colored text in output scheduler emails -S, --ssd=DRIVE       Enable write_mostly on internal HDDs so DSM primarily reads from internal SSDs or your specified drives -S automatically sets internal SSDs as DSM preferred --ssd=DRIVE requires the fast drive(s) as argument, or restore as the argument to reset drives to default --ssd=sata1 or --ssd=sata1,sata2 or --ssd=sda etc
+                          --ssd=restore
+      --restore         Undo all changes made by the script (except -S --ssd) To restore all changes including write_mostly use --restore --ssd=restore
+      --autoupdate=AGE  Auto update script (useful when script is scheduled) AGE is how many days old a release must be before auto-updating.
+AGE must be a number: 0 or greater -I, --ihm             Update IronWolf Health Management to 2.5.1 to support recent model IronWolf and IronWolf Pro drives.
+                        For NAS with x86_64 CPUs only.
+                        Installs IHM on '22 series and newer models (untested) -h, --help            Show this help message
+  -v, --version         Show the script version
 ```

 **Notes:**